(Last updated on: 28/05/2022)

 There are many different types of hotels around the world, which make up an important part of the tourism industry.

 The type of hotel that a person requires will depend on several different factors.
-If someone is travelling on business they will lhave different needs and requirements compared to a family taking a two week summer sun holiday, for example.
+If someone is travelling on business to New York they will have different needs and requirements compared to a family taking a two week summer sun holiday in Spain, for example.
 Types of hotels also vary depending on budget- some cost considerably more than others!

 In this article I am going to tell you a bit more about the different types of hotels that we find in the tourism industry and what to expect…